 Inductive Bias

-An interesting observation around vision transformer is its reduced inductive bias comparing to convolutional neural networks.
+An interesting observation around Vision Transformer is its reduced inductive bias comparing to convolutional neural networks (CNNs).
 With CNNs, we have high inductive bias.
-For a given input, each part in the first layer as a local view on the input image, where each part looks at a different part of the image.
-In the following layer, each part has a local view about the previous layer output, but its receptive field is larger over the input image.
-And as we move towards to the last layers, each part has a very wide receptive field, so it can take into account information from the entire image.
-So, we provide a lot of guidance to the CNN model regarding how to process the image.
-This is unlike vision transformers, where thanks to self-attention, each patch token can attend to any other token in every layer, so the first layers can also take into account information from the entire image and not only the last layers.
-So, with ViT we provide much less guidance to the model.
-Even the positional embeddings are trained so the model needs to learn them from scratch.
+For a given input, each part in the first layer has a local view on the input image, where each part looks at a different part of the image.
+In the following layer, each part has a local view about the previous layer output.
+However, its receptive field is larger over the input image.
+As we move towards the last layers, each part has a very wide receptive field, so it can take into account information from the entire image.

 References & Links